 What Type of Toothbrush Should I Use?

 It is important that you use a toothpaste that's right for you.
 Today there is a wide variety of toothpaste designed for many conditions, including cavities, gingivitis, tartar, stained teeth and sensitivity.
-Ask your dental professional which toothpaste is right for you.
+Ask your dentist or dental hygienist which toothpaste is right for you.
 To find the right Colgate toothpaste for you, click here.

 How Often Should I Replace My Toothbrush?